srhm-ca/docplot/README.md

 # DocPlot
 DocPlot lets you rank documents by how closely they match arbitrary search queries.
 You can drag and drop any plain-text file.
+Note: works best with English documents.

 DocPlot is written in `Svelte` and `transformers.js`.